Skip to content

 Entry point: src/index.ts

-The server creates an McpServer instance (from @modelcontextprotocol/sdk), registers 19 category tools, and communicates with the AI client over stdio.
+The server creates an McpServer instance (from @modelcontextprotocol/sdk), registers 19 category tools plus a flow tool, and communicates with the AI client over stdio.

 Key Modules